Get advice and support about the rising costs of doing business on the Find Business Support website.

 Although not compulsory, it is advisable to check a potential employee's references.

-Except for certain employers in the financial services sector, employers aren't obliged to give references.
-The easiest way to obtain references is in writing.
-You could ask:
+Except for certain employers in regulated industries such as the financial services sector, employers aren't obliged to give references.

 • when and for how long the candidate was employed